 Focus: The focus of this public FAQ/Self Help guide is to provide you with an overview and details about creating content and reducing the chance to be picked up by Spam filters.

 What are Spam filters?: Spam filters are programs that are used to detect unwanted email and prevent those messages from getting to a user’s inbox.
 Most email providers these days have spam filters already running.
 You want to do all that you can in order to eliminate your emails from being flagged as spam.

-Learn how to create a Clienlty Flow: Check out our help articles in our FAQ for more details.
+Learn how to create a Cliently Flow: Check out our help articles in our FAQ for more details.

 Step 1: Review your Email or Video Message action(s).